bencottier/ddpg-replica/notes.md

 - Add experiment naming to logdir procedure and logger object
 - Add exploration params to `ddpg` arguments
 - Set up argument parsing in `main`

+## 2019.06.15

+Adding exploration aprams to `ddpg` arguments

+- `noise_scale=1.0`
+    - Standard normal distribution
+- `exploration_steps=None`
+    - Either `0` or `None` seems like an appropriate default.
+I don't want to set a non-zero integer because I think it should depend on the value of `steps_per_epoch`.

+Generalising stochastic process API and integrate the current independent normal sampling

+Setting up argument parsing in `main`

+Modifying log directory creation to use experiment names and sub-directories

+Checking random seed consistency

+- Ok, I'm going to run seed 20 e1000 v0.1 twice for one epoch
+- It's plausible that the changes we just made will make it different to any previous runs, so we may have to test at least two fresh runs for consistency
+- Result
+    - The first run stats are identical to `2019-06-12-15-58-06` (except run time)
+    - The second run stats are different
+    - So my most likely explanation is that the random state is not perfectly reset between calls of `ddpg` with a persistent instance of the interpretor (i.e. the loop over seeds in `main.py`)
+        - Supported be re-running it and getting the same _corresponding_ results (i.e. first run matches first run and second run matches second run)
+        - It is likely this could be fixed by changing or adding some call for TensorFlow or one of the other interfaces using random state.
+I already have `tf.reset_default_graph()` at the top of `ddpg()` and `env.close; sess.close` at the bottom
+        - A workaround is to use a bash script to iterate random seeds

+Trying out holding actions for 10 environment steps.
+Also running 10 test episodes.

+- Reasoning about the HalfCheetah environment, I see how it could make more sense to have the smallest interact resolution but shorten the episode length, because the desired behaviour is very repetitive.
+Let's try that next and compare to this.
+- Hmm, Pi and Q loss are very high (10s) so I doubt this works well, but it could be quite sensitive to the length of hold.
+This is only the first seed.

+Trying out episode length shortened to 150 steps

+- Aside: commenting out the parallel threads config
+    - Seed 0 is certainly different but not widly different.
+I think the difference may increase over time as randomness compounds.
+Time is 10-20 seconds shorter per epoch for this run but I can't be sure that's not coincidence.
+    - Uncommenting again, and changing threads from 1 to 4, no significant change in time.

+## 2019.06.16

+Running 10 seeds (0 to 90) with episode length of 150

+## 2019.06.17

+Reviewing shorter episode length results

+- 6 Bad, 1 Borderline, 3 Mixed
+- Repeats the correlations observed in the previous experiments between decreasing pi loss, increased rate of increase in q loss, and good performance (relatively).
+The Borderline case has increasing pi loss, but at a slower rate than the Bad cases.
+- Overall I'm not getting anything new from this experiment.
+Shortening the episode length seems to have little consequence in terms of the goal of consistently good performance.

+## 2019.06.19

+Reading DDPG paper in detail

+- Same hyperparameters across tasks
+    - Suggests that if we have the right implementation, it shouldn't be catastrophically sensitive to hyperparameters (esp. if we match the author settings)
+- Cartpole swing-up: should try
+- "Because DDPG is an off-policy algorithm, the replay buffer can be large, allowing the algorithm to benefit from learning across a set of uncorrelated transitions."
+    - Yeah, I think because each transition is evaluated by the critic anew, the age of samples is not a problem.
+The buffer size is a relatively minor concern; keeping it at 1 million should be OK.
+- Are we copying the target variables correctly in the initial?
+Variable scopes could make all the difference.
+- "In the low-dimensional case, we used batch normalization on the state input and all layers of the μ network and all layers of the Q network prior to the action input (details of the networks are given in the supplementary material)."
+    - Check this
+- "...we used an Ornstein-Uhlenbeck process (Uhlenbeck & Ornstein, 1930) to generate temporally correlated exploration for exploration efficiency in physical control problems with inertia"
+    - So it doesn't always make the most sense
+- Action repeats were only used for the high-dimensional (pixels) case
+- "results are averaged over 5 replicas"
+    - Seeds?

+## 2019.06.20

+Reading DDPG paper in detail

+- Based on Figure 2, batch normalisation gives overall improvement, but not a lot.
+For Cheetah, there is no significant difference
+- Pendulum swing-up is easier -- let's try to get hold of that environment in the continuous domain
+- In some problems (especially simple domains), Q values tend to track return well, but not Cheetah.
+- Should try leaving action input to the second hidden layer of Q

+Main point is that we should go back to basics.
+The more elaborate things we have been trying may improve average performance (_may_), they may make it more robust, but we should still see good enough signs that the implementation is correct without all the frills.

+Running `Pendulum-v0` on seed 0

+- Why not, I'm curious.
+But let's not get into the weeds yet.

+Next

+- Review notes on paper review
+- Check and think about action limits placed on actor output
+- Restore OU noise process

+## 2019.06.22

+Reviewing notes on paper review

+- You know, the Ornstein-Uhlenbeck process `dt` value is going to affect it a lot.
+    - Take this example from (here)[https://www.pik-potsdam.de/members/franke/lecture-sose-2016/introduction-to-python.pdf]; implementation is mathematically the same as mine:

+        ```
+        t = np.linspace(t_0,t_end,length)  # define time axis
+        dt = np.mean(np.diff(t))
+        ```

+    - So we have some duration and divide it by the number of steps...how much time is one step in the simulator?
+    - Ok if you go `env = gym.make('SomeEnv-v0')` and then `env.env.dt` you get it.
+For `HalfCheetah-v2` and `Pendulum-v0` at least, `dt = 0.05`.
+    - Setting default `dt=.05`
+- It occurs to me that we should log both critic and Q-target outputs as another check of target updates working correctly

+Action limits placed on actor output

+- Output activation is tanh, meaning each element is between -1 and 1
+- We multiply this by `action_space.high` which stores the upper limit of actions in each dimension
+- `action_space.low` is the negative of `action_space.high` as far as we have seen
+- For example `Pendulum-v0` has one action dimension with `action_space.high = [2.]`.
+So output will be scaled to [-2., 2.].
+This makes sense.
+- The general way to do it would be `(h - l) * (o + 1)/2 + l` where h is high, l is low, o is tanh output